rojas-mariano-salvador/Lethality-markers-for-COVID-19/README.md

 ## Brief introduction
 This repository is organized as follows:
-* Training: this folder contains in different notebooks the patient selection
+* [Training]: this folder contains in different notebooks the patient selection
 * Risk markers:

 ## Requirements